fordsfords/hmap/README.md

 All functions return `ERR_OK` for success or an error object on failure.
 See https://github.com/fordsfords/err for details.

-A key is an arbitrary byte array, not a necessarily a valid C string (although a C string works fine).
+There are two sets of write/lookup APIs, one that allows an arbitrary byte array as the key, and the other assumes the key is a normal C string.

 ### Functions